Skip to main content

 Following a Payday Routine

-An icon of a hand holding a coin with a graduation cap in the background
+An icon of a hand with a money bag in front of a calendar

 According to Forbes, 78% of Americans live paycheck to paycheck.
 This means that their income barely covers their basic needs, and missing a paycheck would be a big problem.
+Many are stuck in a paycheck to paycheck cycle because of ongoing debt payments.
 You might be one of these people, but you’re not alone.
 Escaping the lifestyle of living paycheck to paycheck means creating a payday routine.
 Not only will creating a payday routine help you save for future expenses, but it will help you pay off your debt too!

 What is a Payday Routine?